fagnercarvalho/docker-rtl-433-mqtt/README.md

 ## TL;DR

-This is an app that runs [RTL_433](https://github.com/merbanan/rtl_433) to get data from Radio signals and flow to MQTT via the [Mosquitto](https://mosquitto.org/) broker.
+This is a Go app that runs [RTL_433](https://github.com/merbanan/rtl_433) to get data from Radio signals and flow to MQTT via the [Mosquitto](https://mosquitto.org/) broker.

 ## What this does

-This is a Docker container that:
+This is a containerized app that:
-- Send MQTT messages to create sensors in Home Assistant
+- Send MQTT messages to create topics in a [Mosquitto](https://mosquitto.org/) MQTT broker
 - Start reading Radio signals from an [RTL-SDR](https://en.wikipedia.org/wiki/Software-defined_radio) (Realtek Software Defined Radio) antenna using [RTL_433](https://github.com/merbanan/rtl_433)
-- Send messages to MQTT via `mosquitto_pub` MQTT client in a format that can be read by Home Assistant
+- Send messages to MQTT via [Eclipse Paho MQTT Go client](https://github.com/eclipse/paho.mqtt.golang) in a format that can be read by Home Assistant

 ## Prerequisites

 You will need:
 - Docker
+- Make
 - An RTL-SDR USB dongle.
 I use the `NooElec NESDR Mini USB RTL-SDR` but [RTL_433](https://github.com/merbanan/rtl_433) supports a lot of different models, choose the one that you prefer
 - Home Assistant or something on the other side to consume the MQTT messages